clrwl04/iSpindel-PCB/README.md

 Two folder for different pcb solution (short and long pcb)

 # iSpindel - SMD
-select iSpindel-smd.zip for download and see SMD version for instruction Thanks you for a donation https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HKJ2RRVYHFGQ2&source=url
+select iSpindel_smd_FIXED.zip for download and see SMD version for instruction Thanks you for a donation https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HKJ2RRVYHFGQ2&source=url